SimonDegraeve/koa-browser-sync/README.md

 Notes
 -------------
 - All the options are passed directly to `browser-sync`.
-- Injection only happens on responses with a Content-Type header of text/html and content containing a closing body tag (</body>).
+- Injection only happens on responses with a Content-Type header of text/html and content containing a closing body tag.

 Licence